ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 ### Submitting a command

-For simple tasks, users can submit a command that will be executed when the job start.
+For simple tasks, users can submit a command that will be executed when the job starts.
 When we made our previous reservations for this tutorial, there was actually a command that was executed by default: `sleep infinity`.
 That was this command that was holding our job in place.
 By providing our own command, we can start a script at the beginning of our reservation that will handle our experiment (for example, start a deployment, setup a software stack on the node, and then run a series of benchmarks).